JereKuusela/valheim-infinity_hammer/publish/README.md

 # Changelog

 - v1.5:
+	- Adds support for the undo system of Server devcommands mod (if installed).
+	- Adds a new command `hammer_add_piece_components` to allow copying anything with PlanBuild.
+	- Removes the `hammer_setup_binds_DEV` command as obsolete (Server devcommands mod is used automatically, if installed).
-	- Fixed some error messages appearing when placing spawners and other objects.
+	- Fixes some error messages appearing when placing spawners and other objects.
+	- Fixes error messages when using the hoe.

 - v1.4:
-	- New commands to offset the placement to precisely set the position.
+	- Adds new commands to offset the placement to precisely set the position.
-	- New commands to set recommended key bindings.
+	- Adds new commands to set recommended key bindings.
-	- Added new setting to disable the placement marker.
+	- Adds new setting to disable the placement marker.
-	- Added new parameter to hammer command to set the initial scale.
+	- Adds new parameter to hammer command to set the initial scale.
-	- Added messages for undo and redo actions.
+	- Adds messages for undo and redo actions.
-	- Overwrite health changed to set the current health slightly higher than the maximum (makes it less likely to reset).
+	- Changes overwrite health to set the current health slightly higher than the maximum (makes it less likely to reset).
-	- Fixed scale being applied to objects that don't support it.
+	- Fixes scale being applied to objects that don't support it.
-	- Fixed tamed status not being copied for creatures.
+	- Fixes tamed status not being copied for creatures.
-	- Fixed hammer_scale not working with different scales per axis.
+	- Fixes hammer_scale not working with different scales per axis.
-	- Fixed "Select range" setting not working.
+	- Fixes "Select range" setting not working.
-	- Fixed "Remove range" setting not working.
+	- Fixes "Remove range" setting not working.

 - v1.3:
-	- Fixed health not being copied for creatures (got overwritten by stars).
+	- Fixes health not being copied for creatures (got overwritten by stars).

 - v1.2:
-	- Added object names to the build overlay.
+	- Adds object names to the build overlay.
-	- Added setting to disable build, repair and destroy effects.
+	- Adds setting to disable build, repair and destroy effects.
-	- Added setting to tame/untame creatures with repair.
+	- Adds setting to tame/untame creatures with repair.
-	- Added setting to disable creature and structure loot when destroyed with the hammer.
+	- Adds setting to disable creature and structure loot when destroyed with the hammer.
-	- Fixed creature stars not getting copied.
+	- Fixes creature stars not getting copied.
-	- Fixed error when copying creatures.
+	- Fixes error when copying creatures.
 	- Fixed "creator" data being added to non-piece objects.
-	- Fixed structures having a higher destroy priority even with "Destroy anything" enabled.
+	- Fixes structures having a higher destroy priority even with "Destroy anything" enabled.
-	- Fixed "Overwrite health" not working when selecting a piece from the build menu.
+	- Fixes "Overwrite health" not working when selecting a piece from the build menu.

 - v1.1:
-	- Size is no longer shown for objects that don't support changing it.
-	- Messages now have a high priority (fixes scaling messages lagging behind).
-	- Creator is now properly set for copied objects (unless "No Creator" is on).
-	- Auto rotate setting renamed to Copy rotation.
-	- Added new setting to overwrite the health of built and repaired objects (including creatures).
+	- Adds new setting to overwrite the health of built and repaired objects (including creatures).
-	- Added no stamina and durability cost to also affect repairing.
+	- Adds no stamina and durability cost to also affect repairing.
-	- Added new setting to change repair range.
+	- Adds new setting to change repair range.
-	- Added new setting to repair anything (including creatures).
+	- Adds new setting to repair anything (including creatures).
-	- Added support for non-uniform scaling with hammer_scale command.
+	- Adds support for non-uniform scaling with hammer_scale command.
+	- Changes Auto rotate setting to Copy rotation.
+	- Changes messages to have a high priority (fixes scaling messages lagging behind).
+	- Fixes size being shown for objects that don't support changing it.
+	- Fixes creator not being set for copied objects (unless "No Creator" is on).
-	- Fixed selection keeping the hover color when selecting a structure.
+	- Fixes selection keeping the hover color when selecting a structure.
-	- Fixed selection being removed when the selected objects is destroyed.
+	- Fixes selection being removed when the selected objects is destroyed.

 - v1.0:
-	- Initial release
+	- Initial release.

 Thanks for Azumatt for creating the mod icon!